atahirkarasahin/academic_website/content/authors/admin/_index.md

     url: https://www.karabuk.edu.tr/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm PhD student at Necmettin Erbakan University, working with Prof. Dr. Mehmet Karali.
+bio: I'm Researcher Assistant at Karabuk University.
+I'm PhD student at Necmettin Erbakan University, working with Prof. Dr. Mehmet Karali.
 My research focuses on systems dynamics, control theory and application.
 I'm interested in new electric vehicle technology.

 # Interests to show in About widget
 interests: